RamSailopal/YottaDB-VSCode/README.md

 ![Alt text](YottaDB-VSCode.PNG?raw=true "YottaDB VSCode")

-This repo help YottaDB developers better develop routines from within Visual Code Studio.
+This repo helps YottaDB developers better develop routines from within Visual Code Studio.
 Each save of a routine file from within Visual Code studio will cause the routine to load and compile within YottaDB

 # Requirements